SumoLogic/sumologic-documentation/docs/integrations/databases/couchbase.md

 #### Configure Metrics Collection

-Here's how to collect Couchbase metrics from a Kubernetes environment.
-We use the Telegraf Operator, which is packaged with our Kubernetes collection.
+To collect Couchbase metrics from a Kubernetes environment, we use the Telegraf Operator, which is packaged with our Kubernetes collection.
 You can learn more about this [here](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/telegraf-collection-architecture).

 1. [Set up Kubernetes Collection with the Telegraf Operator](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/install-telegraf.md#Install_Telegraf_in_a_Kubernetes_environment).
 2. On your Couchbase Pods, add the following annotations: